avega17/CCOM_MS_Coursework/README.md

 - open data cube
 - xarray
 - cubo
-- one of: ipyleaflet, folium, lonboard, or pydeck for visualization
+- visualizations using one or more of: ipyleaflet, folium, lonboard, or pydeck for visualization